ShimmyMySherbet/SherbetVaults/README.md

 The MySQL settings for the plugin to use.

 ### Vaults
-Sets the vault types, their permissions, and size.
+Defines vaults, with their ID, and size.

-`$VaultID` acts as a short-cut to the vault's ID.
+Specific vaults are granted with the permission format `Vaults.{VaultID}`.
+Players also need the `Vault` and `Vaults` permissions to access any vaults.

 ### Largest Vault Is Default
 When enabled, sets the default vault for a player to the largest one they have access to.